DecentralizedAmateurPagingNetwork/Web/README.md

 5. Change the default map-settings in `src/store/defaultMap.json`
 6. (Optional) Edit `static/js/custom.js` and insert your custom javascript code (e.g. a Piwik tracking code)
 	* You may use jQuery here
+7. Download the latest coverage-data from the central server and setup a cronjob to update these files regularly
+	* TODO
-7. Download all dependencies: `npm install`
+8. Download all dependencies: `npm install`
-8. Test your setup: `npm run dev`
+9. Test your setup: `npm run dev`
 	* Open your browser at `http://localhost:8081` and check that each of your customizations was successful
-9. Generate the production build: `npm run build`
+10. Generate the production build: `npm run build`
-10. Copy your freshly generated files from `dist/` into your webserver's `htdocs/` directory
+11. Copy your freshly generated files from `dist/` into your webserver's `htdocs/` directory
-11. Done!
+12. Done!

 ### Deployment into a subdirectory
 It is recommended to serve the DAPNET Web module from its own sub-domain.